Mookie Betts Preview, Player Props: Dodgers vs. Marlins

-On Tuesday, Mookie Betts (hitting .390 in his past 10 games) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+On Wednesday, Mookie Betts (.700 slugging percentage in past 10 games, including four home runs) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be JT Chargois.
 First pitch is at 6:40 PM ET.

-In his most recent game, he had three hits (going 3-for-4 with an RBI) against the Braves.
+In his last game he had a hitless showing (0-for-3) against the Marlins.

 Mookie Betts Game Info & Props vs. the Marlins